georgii-sh/react-component-templates/README.md

 # How to use

-npm run generate component *ComponentName*
+npm run generate *ComponentName*

-npm run generate generateRedux *ComponentName*
+npm run generateRedux *ComponentName*